MicrosoftDocs/power-platform/power-platform/admin/powerapps-powershell.md

 #### Surface your organization’s governance error message content

-If you specify governance error message content to appear in error messages, it's included in the error message displayed when makers observe they don’t have permission to share apps with 'Everyone'.
-See [PowerShell governance error message content commands](powerapps-powershell.md#governance-error-message-content-commands).
+If you specify governance error message content to appear in error messages, it's included in the error message that displays when makers observe they don’t have permission to share apps with 'Everyone'.
+To learn more, go to [PowerShell governance error message content commands](powerapps-powershell.md#governance-error-message-content-commands).

 ### Associate in context flows to an app